Lssr Celandine

 Uses: Culpepper writes in the seventeenth century that Lesser Celandine was also known as Pilewort on account of it's use in curing haemorrhoids!
 He also claimed it cured his own daughter of the so-called 'king's evil' or scrofula.

-Planting Instructions for 'In the Green' Bulbs: The bulbs should be planted as soon as you receive them.
+Planting Instructions for 'In the Green' Bulbils: The bulbs should be planted as soon as you receive them.
 They are best planted where they can be left undisturbed.
 If the earth is frozen solid, then you’ll need to wait until it is crumbly again.
 If you do need to wait for a couple of days, sink the bulbs in some damp compost in a sheltered place until the soil is crumbly again.
 Choose a site which will remain damp during the summer as if the soil does dry out, the plant may not have sufficient moisture to build up the bulbils for flowering the following year.

-Plant the bulbs as soon as received.
+Plant the bulbils as soon as received.

-Previous Page
+Back To Previous Page